If you’re like most new home buyers, the main thing standing between you and your real estate dreams is saving up for a down payment.

 Whether or not you already have a down payment saved up, it’s also a good idea to speak to a real estate agent to get an idea of what’s going on in your local real estate market.

-An experienced agent will be able to direct you to the best lenders for your situation and help you determine how much to budget for a down payment on your dream home.
+An experienced agent will be able to direct you to the best lenders for your situation, the best neighborhood for your family, and help you determine how much to budget for a down payment on your dream home.